 Step 1: Place the pixel script on your pages.

 Before you run your campaigns, place the pixel script on your website's pages.
 If your site uses a template, you should place the universal pixel code in the template so all your pages will fire the pixel.

 If the pixel you want to use doesn't already exist, create it first.
 See Creating a New Universal Pixel.

 In the Brands view, click Universal Pixels.

 Click the Actions button for the pixel that you want to use and click Get Tags.

-In the Get Tags dialog, select and copy the Tag Code in the text box.
+In the Get Tags window, copy the Tag Code.

 Place the pixel script anywhere in the HEAD or BODY section of your website's template or pages.

 Optional: If your pixel rule uses parameters (key-value pairs) from your webpages, add these as data objects on the page (or in the template).
 You'll need to coordinate with the website team to set up any key-value pairs you want to use with your pixel.